kamerinolawrence/NLP_PROJECT/README.md

 Positive emotion **—** satisfaction

 # Observations
-We discovered that the class distribution seems imbalanced, with the “No emotion toward brand or product” class having the highest support (1674 samples).
+We discovered that the class distribution seems **imbalanced**, with the “No emotion toward brand or product” class having the highest support (1674 samples).

 We saw that the accuracy_score (67.07%) indicates that the model performs moderately well but may struggle with minority classes ("I can't tell").